dberzano/dberzano.github.io/_posts/2015-10-05-el-capitan.md

 bash <(curl -fsSL http://alien.cern.ch/alice-installer) --clean-all --all
 ```

-### AliEn libraries
+### System Integrity Protection

 El Capitan has a new security enforcing feature called System Integrity
-Protection that, among other things, affects the propagation of some environment
+Protection (most people call it "rootless mode") that, among other things,
+prevents the propagation of some environment variables to programs launched by
-variables to programs launched by other programs.
-Notably, `LD_LIBRARY_PATH` and
+other programs.
+Notably, `LD_LIBRARY_PATH` and `DYLD_LIBRARY_PATH` are affected.
-`DYLD_LIBRARY_PATH` are stripped in such a case.

 This is not a problem for the majority of ALICE software, as OS X-compiled
 programs usually maintain in different ways a full-path reference to the linked
 library, so that those variables are in most cases not needed anymore.

-The way AliEn is used and compiled fails to work with this new security model.
-Although there is a way to turn off it completely (absolutely not recommended),
-we suggest a procedure to work around the AliEn problem that implies linking
-AliEn libraries to a user-writable system location.
+Problems have been spotted in cases where a library not linked against an
+executable is loaded at runtime: this is what happens in C applications when you
+do `dlopen()` or in ROOT applications with `gSystem->Load()`.
+Other problems
+have been seen in some of our tests where we have applications (or scripts)
+calling other applications.

+In most cases your software can run flawlessly just by applying a workaround to
-The procedure is available in the updated [AliEn installation
+the AliEn installation as described in the updated [AliEn installation
-instructions](/alice/install-aliroot/manual/#alien).
-It is much easier to follow
-it if Homebrew is installed.
+instructions](/alice/install-aliroot/manual/#alien) (works better if Homebrew is
+installed).

+> It is possible to turn SIP off completely ([extensive description and
+> procedure here](/alice/install-aliroot/prereq-osx/#system_integrity_protection)),
+> but you must know what you are doing first!

 ### Support